USMC1941/CS112-Rutgers/Problem_Sets/Set_08_Binary_Tree_Huffman_Coding.md

 ## Problem 2

-Two binary trees are _isomorphic_ if they have the same shape (i.e. they have identical structures.)
+Two binary trees are _isomorphic_ if they have the same shape (i.e. they have identical structures).
 Implement the following **recursive** method:

 ```java
 public static <T> boolean isomorphic(BTNode<T> T1, BTNode<T> T2) {